-The House voted to impeach the President by 232 votes to 197, with ten Republicans twisting the knife into Trump’s back by voting against their leader in scenes similar to the Ides of March.
+The House of Representatives voted to impeach the president by 232 votes to 197, with 10 Republicans twisting the knife into Trump’s back by voting against their leader in scenes which brought to mind Caesar's bloody assassination on the Ides of March.

-In what is being described as a trial motivated by hate rather than justice, Donald Trump must now await his fate.
-As he faces the prospect of not only being impeached but also the possibility of being banned from standing for election ever again.
+In what is being described as a trial motivated by hate rather than justice, Donald Trump must now await his fate as he faces the prospect of not only being impeached but also the possibility of being banned from standing for election again.

 Sputnik spoke with Councillor and former Mayor of Crewe and Nantwich, Brian Silvester, to ask just what precedent this trial will set if Trump is barred from running for re-election.

 Sputnik: What are your thoughts on the vote to impeach President Donald Trump, especially the votes that came from his own Republican members?

 Brian Silvester: The whole thing is a total farce that is just pure theatre.
 It clearly won't go anywhere.
 It's gone through the House of Representatives, but the Senate won't decide it until after the 20 January.
 And then they need a two-thirds majority to pass it, which I don't see them getting.
 So the whole thing is theatre.
 But I'm very critical of the members of the Republican Party in the House of Representatives.
 There were 10 of them who voted for impeachment.
 Surely they should have some loyalty to the leader of their party.
 I would suggest to colleagues in America that when those 10 come up for election, they should be subject to a primary where they are voted out.

 Sputnik: What precedent does this trial set with Trump now facing the prospect of being banned from standing for election again?
 Would you say this seems to be the overriding motivation of the trial?